 in a way that requires the attention of a developer.

-ingest an SDK and compare that version identifier to next SDK's version
+ingest an IDK and compare that version identifier to next IDK's version

 identifier in order to detect when developer action may be required.